camunda/camunda-docs/versioned_docs/version-8.3/components/modeler/web-modeler/play-your-process.md

 Incidents are raised as they would in any Camunda cluster.
 Use the variables and incident message to debug the issue.

+## Replay a process

+There are three ways to replay a process to test a different scenario:

-To start a new process instance, click on the **Restart process** button on the start event, or return to the definition view by clicking **View all** on the top banner.
+- Return to the definition view by clicking **View all** on the top banner.
+- Start a new process instance by clicking on the **Restart process** button on the start event.
+- Rewinding to an earlier element by clicking on the **Rewind** button on a previously completed element.

-## Rewind a process
+### Rewind a process

 After completing part of your process, you can **rewind** to a previous element to test a different scenario.
 Play will start a new instance and replay your actions up to, but not including, the selected previous task.